brettchalupa/projectbook/src/general-graphical-apps/comic-reader.md

 The gist: build a program that opens up a zip file of images (without extracting them) and allows the user to flip to the next page until the end of the archive.

 DRM-free comic files are generally found in a few different archive formats:
-- `.zip` -- just a zip collection of images
+- `.zip` — just a zip collection of images
-- `.cbz` -- just a zip file, from my understanding
+- `.cbz` — just a zip file, from my understanding
-- [rar one???]

 And then within could be any number of image formats.
 JPGs, PNGs, even TIFFs.